 Before building a dependency, abusers seek the calming, tranquilizing effects of benzodiazepines.
 However, along with this effect come a series of symptoms which can include slurred speech, muscle weakness, poor coordination, confusion, blurred vision, intense drowsiness, and confusion.
 When abusing powerful benzos, both mental and physical symptoms can develop within a short period of time and can range from minor to severe.
-As users build a dependency, they begin to experience more intense symptoms that only discontinued use can assuage.
+As users build a dependency, they begin to experience more intense Valium or Xanax withdrawal symptoms that only discontinued use can assuage.
 While quitting Xanax or Valium may seem like a challenging hurdle to overcome, it is not impossible.
 With the right treatment program supporting you, you’ll be able to conquer even the toughest addictions and live a life of sobriety and optimism.

 Impacts of Long-Term Use

 Long-term use of benzos can lead to several troubling and unpleasant symptoms.
 By the point these symptoms have developed, users can generally be classified as having a physical dependence, which means that the brain requires the chemicals within the drug to regulate balance.
 If users stop taking it once they’ve developed a physical dependence, they generally enter benzodiazepine withdrawal and should seek benzodiazepine recovery.

 Of the many long-term abuse symptoms, the following are the most common: anorexia, tremors, memory problems, and ironically anxiety and insomnia, which they are originally prescribed to treat.

 Conquering a benzodiazepine addiction can be challenging and potentially dangerous if attempted without medical supervision or assistance.
 Whether you or a loved are seeking Xanax withdrawal help, treatment centers provide comprehensive care for people who are entering the recovery process, lessening the risk of any complications developing.

 Inpatient treatment programs are the most comprehensive treatment option for recovering from benzo addiction.
 Once enrolled, patients receive 24/7 around-the-clock care for anywhere from one to three months.
 They have constant access to medical professionals, a positive environment, and engage in regularly therapy and counseling sessions.

 Outpatient treatment programs are designed for people who have more mild addictions or who are unable to take time away from work or school.
-Outpatient programs require patients to regularly check into a treatment center several times a week.
-They receive counseling, therapy, and medical assistance, but return to their homes afterward.
+Outpatient programs require patients to regularly check into a Xanax withdrawal treatment center several times a week.
+They receive counseling, therapy, and medical assistance, but return to their homes afterwards.

 - PHP: PHP programs, or Partial Hospitalization Programs, are essentially a step down from inpatient treatment.
 Patients spend the majority of their week in the facility but leave in the evenings to sleep elsewhere.

 - IOP: IOP programs, or intensive outpatient programs, are essentially a step up from outpatient treatment.
-They offer a more rigid structure and are designed to help people who are struggling with withdrawal symptoms
+They offer a more rigid structure and are designed to help people who are struggling with the effects of withdrawal.

 Detox is the process of removing all traces of benzos from the body and allowing the natural production of brain chemicals to resume.
-It essentially means ridding your body of the drug and letting your body adjust back to its normal balance.
-However, to get to this point, the body can experience withdrawal when drug usage is prolonged.
-Symptoms of withdrawal can appear as quickly as 10 hours after the last benzo use, depending on the benzodiazepine used.
+However, to get to this point the body must experience the effects of withdrawal.
+Symptoms as quickly as 10 hours after the last benzo use, depending on the half-life of the benzodiazepine used.

-Still, the duration of the medical detox period varies from person to person, which is why it’s important to get support from an accredited detox center to monitor the detox process, and even aid with medically assisted treatment to make the process easier.
-Symptoms of withdrawal very but may include anxiety, irritability, insomnia, sweating, headaches, and the inability to concentrate.
+Still, the duration of the medical detox period varies from person to person, why it’s important to get support from an accredited detox center to monitor the detox process, and even aid with medically assisted treatment to make the process easier.
+Symptoms of withdrawal may include anxiety, panic disorder, irritability, insomnia, sweating, headaches, and the inability to concentrate.
 They usually peak in the second week of withdrawal, and then begin to taper off in the next few weeks until they disappear entirely.

 Inpatients vs. Outpatient